influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/docker.md

 **To upgrade this minimal deployment to InfluxDB 2.x:**

 1. Stop the running InfluxDB 1.x container.
-2. Start the InfluxDB container and specify the following:
+2. Start the InfluxDB container with the following:

     - Volume mount for the InfluxDB 1.x data directory
     - Volume mount for the InfluxDB 2.x data directory